-Co-Responder Teams consist of two full time employees; a CIT police officer and a master’s level mental health clinician.
+Co-Responder Teams consist of two full-time employees; a Crisis Intervention Team (CIT) police officer and a master’s level mental health clinician.

-The majority of each team’s time is spent responding to calls in the community and conducting follow up visits.
-The remained of their time is dedicated to leading and facilitating high utilizer case staffing’s.
-The staffing’s include numerous multi-disciplinary community providers, who have agreed to collaborate on solutions for high volume users of justice and mental health care services working together creating innovative solutions.
+The majority of each team’s time is spent responding to calls in the community and conducting follow-up visits.
+The remainder of their time is dedicated to leading and facilitating high-utilizer case staffings.
+The staffings include numerous multi-disciplinary community providers, who have agreed to collaborate on solutions for high-volume users of justice and mental health care services working together creating innovative solutions.

 The Co-Responder Teams are sponsored by Meridian Behavioral Healthcare, the City of Gainesville, The Alachua County Sheriff’s Office, LSF Health Systems LLC, and the State of Florida, Department of Children and Families.